reapple/Pixelcyber.github.io/apps/Thor/tips-en/dev_tip.md

 * `.p4thor` -> `.har`: import `.p4thor` with Thor, then export it as `.har`.

-* `.har` standardized: .har file can be standardized by importing to Thor and then exporting a new one.
+* `.har` standardized: .har file can be standardized by importing to Thor, then exporting a new one.